artemis-sbs/sbs_utils/sphinx/tickdispatcher.rst

 Example: passing data
 -------------------------
-The following fill run will pass data to the callback.
+The following will run will pass data to the callback.

 .. code-block:: python